open-telemetry/opentelemetry-demo/README-Instana.md

 helm install my-otel-demo open-telemetry/opentelemetry-demo -f values-instana-agent.yaml
 ```

-In OpenShift, you'll want to create a route for the `frontendproxy` service for easy access to the demo frontpage and featureflags services rather than the `kubectl port-forward` way that the Helm chart prompts you after installation.
+In OpenShift, you'll want to create a route for the `frontendproxy` service for easy access to the demo frontpage and featureflags services instead of the `kubectl port-forward` way that Helm prompts you after installation.